earthstar-project/earthstar-server-fly/README.md

-# Earthstar Replica Server for Fly
+# Earthstar Server for Fly

 This template will help you deploy an Earthstar server on Fly.io.
 The server will run on the Deno runtime.